 The first student loan payment can be scary.
-When the average borrower begins their repayment journey, they are filled with questions: Am I doing this right?
+When the average borrower begins their repayment journey, they face many hard questions: Am I doing this right?
 Am I paying too much?
 Will I ever get my loans paid off?
 How does anyone get their debt paid off?
-Will I be doing this the rest of my life?
+Will I be doing this for the rest of my life?
 How am I going to do this?

-Borrowers starting repayment join a fraternity of 45 million Americans who are collectively responsible for paying back over $1.5 trillion in student debt.
+Borrowers starting repayment join a fraternity of 45 million Americans who are collectively responsible for paying back nearly $2 trillion in student debt.

 The good news is that a double major in mathematics and government red tape isn’t required to get things figured out.